aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/lightyellow/_index.md

 ---
 title: LightYellow
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FFFFFFE0.
+description: Gets a system-defined color that has an ARGB value of c FFFFFFE0.
 type: docs
 weight: 770
 url: /net/aspose.pdf/color/lightyellow/
 ---
 ## Color.LightYellow property

-Gets a system-defined color that has an ARGB value of #FFFFFFE0.
+Gets a system-defined color that has an ARGB value of \c \#FFFFFFE0.

 ```csharp
 public static Color LightYellow { get; }